-Draft decision VIII/4e on compliance by Ukraine with its obligations under the Convention was presented by the Implementation Committee at MOP8 in December 2020 in Vilnius.
-Recalling its decisions VI/2 and VIII/4, the adoption of the Law on EIA in May 2017 including related secondary legislation was welcomed while expressing concern that not all secondary legislation had yet been adopted.
+Draft Decision VIII/4e was presented by the EIC at MoP8 in December 2020 in Vilnius.
+Recalling its Decisions VI/2 and VIII/4, the adoption of the Law on environmental impact assessment in May 2017 including related secondary legislation was welcomed while expressing concern that not all secondary legislation had yet been adopted.
 In the final version of Decision VIII/4e adopted at the high level segment, it was furthermore noted that "all pieces of related secondary legislation establishing legal provisions for the transboundary environmental impact assessment in accordance with the Convention, including for the extension of the lifetime of nuclear power plants" had been adopted.
 It was also added that "the steps taken by Ukraine to ensure the proper participation of all the affected Parties participating in the transboundary procedure" were acknowledged.

-The Government of the Ukraine was requested to complete the transboundary EIA procedure with affected Parties that wish to participate in that procedure.
-The Government of the Ukraine was further requested to provide the EIC with a detailed timetable for the foreseen implementing steps and to report annually to the EIC on the steps taken.
-The Committee was requested to report to the MOP9 on its evaluation of compliance by Ukraine in respect of the LTE of Rivne reactors 1 and 2 and of the national legislation adopted to implement the Convention.
+The Government of the Ukraine was requested to complete the transboundary EIA procedure with affected Parties that wish to participate in that procedure, to provide the EIC with a detailed timetable for the implementing steps and to report annually to the EIC on the steps taken.
+The Committee was requested to report to the MoP9 on its evaluation of compliance by Ukraine in respect of the LTE of Rivne reactors 1 and 2 and of the national legislation adopted to implement the Convention.